Same old story: 'Timberwolves ain't done much of anything in how long?'

 "We can't get to four and act like it's cool and we're just going to be given games," Towns said.
 "We ain't going to be given no games in this league.
 Timberwolves ain't done much of anything in how long?
 We ain't getting no respect.
 Ain't no one giving us respect.
 We've got to go earn it every single night.
 Can't be four, can't be five, can't be six.
 We've got to be 10-plus."

-Towns said the Wolves need to be more like Memphis, who actually is on a 10-game win streak.
+Towns said the Wolves need to be more like Memphis, which is actually on a 10-game win streak.
 The Grizzlies also happen to be the Wolves' opponent Thursday night in Memphis.

 "That's where I want to be," Towns said.